joangcc-pers/aidl-upc-w20245-rec-sys/README.md

 # 4. Architectures

-In our project, we learned about multiple approaches to deal with the our modelling problem: how to predict the next item that a customer will click on.
+In our project, we learned about multiple approaches to deal with the modelling problem: how to predict the next item that a customer will click on.
 The cleark (or the AI in our case) will have to learn how the products they are selling relate to each other, what the user has attended during their shopping, and what items may have more importance to predict the next-viewed item based on what have browsed.
 In more technical terms, our architecture must be able to know the relationship between items, how to process the sequence of interactions while maintaining a relevant context and what to remember or discard (i.e. GRU Layer), and how to weight each interaction (i.e., attention mechanism) in the final prediction (i.e., where to put the spotlight on when predicting the next-viewed item).
 We have learned that we need to attend to each of these items, but we evolved oru architectures, getting them more and more sophisticated: embeddings provide the footprint of each product category and brand, GRU manages the temporal context deciding which of all the pieces of information have to be remember of past interactions while keeping the context relevant for the sequence, and the attention mechanism decides which of these interactions processed by GRU are important for the task at hand.

-We want to udnerscore that, while developing the architectures, we made important additions to the reference paper (Wu et al.,), by incorporating into our architectures the product information (product category and brand) and more sophisticated attentional mechanisms.
+We want to underscore that, while developing the architectures, we made important additions to the reference paper (Wu et al., 2019), by incorporating into our architectures the product information (product category and brand) and more sophisticated attentional mechanisms.
 Here we give a brief definition of both GRU and the attention mechanisms, and later on how we implemented the product information.

 ### GRU: modelling the temporal context of the session

 In a session-based recommender, managing the context and the sequential information properly is key for making good predictions and capturing the nature of the customer journey.
 GRU stands for Gated Recurrent Unit.
-It is a variant from Recurrent Neural Networks (RNN), adding gates, which allows it to assess the pieces of information that GRU has to remember and forget about the past interactions (in our case, views).The ifnromation flows through the sequence of steps, updating the element sof each node (in our case, of each product), based on the messages that come from the previous element sof the custoemr journey sequence.
+It is a variant from Recurrent Neural Networks (RNN), adding gates, which allows it to assess the pieces of information that GRU has to remember and forget about the past interactions (in our case, views).
+The information flows through the sequence of steps, updating the elements of each node (i.e., of each product), based on the messages that come from the previous element sof the custoemr journey sequence.
 As a result, the network ends up having **temporal memory** of the past, building the context properly.

 ### Attention: implicit or explicit

 In a customer journey, when the client is shopping, the past itneractions of the item may have different weights as to what they view next.
 Modelling which steps of the interaction should be attended to is a key factor in the prediction of the next viewed item.
 However, such mechanisms have increased computational costs and added complexity.

 One could opt for implicit attention.
 That is, the network gives uniform weights to each of the product nodes.
-Alternatives are This is less computationally demanding, whilst hinding the ability to prioritize more relevant products.
-The alternative is to use explicit attention.
-That is, add mechanisms to set weights for each interaction differently.
+This is less computationally demanding, whilst hindering the ability to prioritize more relevant products.
+The alternative is to use explicit attention: add mechanisms to set weights for each interaction differently.
 In the next description of our architectures, you will see the different alternatives we used: AttentionalAggregation and self-attention based on session products.

 ### Modelling product information: embedding vs one-hot enconding followed by a fully-connected layer